soos-io/soos-ci-analysis-python/README.md

 -scp="./"
 -pn="PROJECT NAME GOES HERE"
 ```
+- `pn` - (project name) REQUIRED.
+A custom project name that will present itself as a collection of test results within your soos.io dashboard.
+For SARIF Report, it should be `{repository_owner}/{repository_name}`
 - `m` - (mode) the mode of running the script.
 Use *run_and_wait* to run synchronously.
 Use *async_init* to start async scanning, add other tasks and then use *async_result* to wait for the scan to complete
 - `of` - (on failure) the method for handling failed scans (when violations or vulnerabilities are encountered).
 Use *fail_the_build* to fail the build (return exit code 1) if a violation or vulnerability is encountered.
 Use *continue_on_fail* to ignore violations or vulnerabilities and let the build continue
 - `dte` - (directories to exclude) the list of comma separated directories to exclude